john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

     > say "Help!
 I'm being chased!" to a fisherman
     No one answers you, or even looks your way.

 [Anchorhead](https://en.wikipedia.org/wiki/Anchorhead) is based on the works of HP Lovecraft, especially the stories involving Cthulu.
 You are a young woman who just moved to a small, coastal town with your husband.
 But things start out strange and get stranger.
 The story is well-written and haunting with the a lot of great atmospheric detail.
-To move the story forward you have to solve puzzles, but you can also explore the big, open world and no one will stop you.
+To move the story forward you have to solve puzzles, or you can explore the open world.
+It is your call.
 The puzzles themselves are really natural and flow well with the story of the game.
 I went into the game hoping for quiet dread, and I got it.

 * [Play Online](http://pr-if.org/play/anchorhead/)
 * [Solution Guide](http://ifarchive.giga.or.at/if-archive/solutions/AnchorSolve.txt) - Full Spoilers, obvs